rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/turtlebot-navigation-simulation.md

 6. The version of the package is `1.0.0`
 7. The purpose of the package is to `Run simulation of turtlebot3`
 8. Click **NEXT**.
-9. The name of the component: `simulate_component`
+9. The name of the component: `simulation_component`
 10. The runtime of the component is **Cloud**.
 11. Ensure **Is ROS Component** is selected.
 12. Choose **Melodic** for **ROS Version**.